-If you have bad credit, or even don’t have history and are regarded as ‘credit invisible’ like nearly 11 percent of Americans, you can improve your situation and the options available to you.
+If you have bad credit, or even don’t have history and are regarded as ‘credit invisible’ like nearly 35 percent of Canadians , you can improve your situation and the options available to you.

 With a little research, you may find that making utility and cell phone payments on-time (even rent) can help contribute to your credit score if you are signed up with the right programs.